Toby1219/x-and-o/README.md

 other fetures:
 1. kepping of score and declearing winner at the end of the game
 2. the game can be replayed multiple times
+3. you can also play p vs p for you and your friend
+4. ai vs ai to see two diferent algorithim play with each other

 To run scripts: you need python 3 or newer version